gleam-lang/website/book-src/tour/pipe-and-capture.md

 let value = string_builder.to_string(value)
 ```

-In Gleam we can also express this naturally using the pipe operator, eliminating the need to track parenthesis closure or rebind to variables.
+In Gleam we can also express this naturally using the pipe operator, eliminating the need to track parenthesis closure or binding to intermediate variables.

 ```gleam
 "Hello Hayleigh!"